 Another option is to use Skimlinks or Viglink.
 With these sites, once you are approved with them, you are automatically an affiliate with every relationship that they have (hundreds and hundreds).
 They take a small commission as the middle man, but you do not have to spend any time building tracking links or getting approved by the individual sites.
 All you need to do is point the reader toward the website and the affiliate linking is done for you.
 Easy and fast!

-Sponsored Posts – in the last few months, I started to work with The Blog Frog and Social Spark and have written a few sponsored posts.
+Sponsored Posts – in the last few months, I started to work with Social Spark and have written a few sponsored posts.
 These are clearly marked as such with sponsored links.
 If the product is a fit for my site, I will consider it, but less is more.

 Just starting out?
 I use www.GoDaddy.com if you are purchasing a domain name, they are inexpensive and their customer service is great.